 The sooner you can take action, the better.
 It is always preferable to uncover assets before the divorce is final rather than afterward.
 Florida is an “equitable distribution” state.
 This means that the court will divide marital assets in a way that is fair and equitable under all of the circumstances.
 As a general rule, this division is usually pretty close to equal, but not necessarily exactly 50/50.
-If your spouse tries to hide or transfer marital assets to keep them from you, and the court finds out about it, the court may award you those assets instead.
+If your spouse tries to hide assets in divorce, conducts research on how to hide money from a spouse before divorce, or transfers marital assets to keep them from you, and the court finds out about it, the court may award you those assets instead.

-Of course, suspecting that your spouse is hiding assets, or even knowing it, is different from proving it.
+Of course, suspecting that your spouse is hiding assets in divorce, or even knowing it, is different from proving it.
 In order to penalize your spouse for hiding assets, the court will want evidence.
 So your first move should be to speak with your divorce attorney to find out what would be most helpful.
-There are certainly documents and records that your attorney can request through the legal process.
+There are certaincertainly documents and records that your attorney can request through the legal process.
 However, if you yourself have access to bank statements, investment account records, pension plan documents, tax returns, and so forth, you should definitely make copies and get them to your attorney.

 Documentation is important, because there are a number of ways someone can hide or dissipate assets.
-Someone may create a separate bank account and squirrel marital funds away in it, but it is not always that straightforward.
+You can hide assets before divorce by creating Someone may create a separate bank account and squirreling marital funds away in it, but it is not always that straightforward.
 If your spouse has a small business (or a relative or friend with one), he or she might launder money through the business.
 Your spouse could "sell" assets like motorcycles, boats, or other valuables to a friend for much less than they are worth during the marriage, only to "repurchase" them when the divorce is final.
 And, of course, a spouse can take marital funds and spend them on gifts for, or travel with, an affair partner.

-The trickier your spouse is in concealing assets, the more difficult it may be for the court to connect the dots and see a clear link between their actions and the bottom line.
+The trickier your spouse is in hidingconcealing assets in divorce, the more difficult it may be for the court to connect the dots and see a clear link between their actions and the bottom line.
 It may be necessary to enlist the help of a forensic accountant to show what marital assets existed, and where they went.
 Your attorney can help you find a reliable professional whose testimony will carry weight with the court.
 A forensic accountant may be especially helpful if your spouse has complicated business dealings.

 As noted above, a court may award you more of the marital assets if it finds that your spouse was deliberately trying to hide them or commit fraud.
 The court may also award you your costs (such as extra attorney fees and the services of a forensic accountant) in discovering the hidden assets.